 Today’s post is all about solar inverter price in Nigeria and it’s specifications.
 The world is changing for good everyday and millions of people around the world has moved from generator to solar inverter.

 Solar inverter is not that costly as you may think, the rich and the poor can afford it so don’t be scared because of the price.

 Features Of Solar Inverter

 A Solar Inverter is better optimised for solar power than traditional inverters.
 For example, it will prioritise power supply from the solar panels.

-Similarly, a Solar hybrid inverter will proiritise charging from solar panels, enabling your batteries to charge via the PV panels even when public power supply is on, leading also to savings on your power bills.
+Similarly, a solar hybrid inverter will prioritize charging from solar panels, enabling your batteries to charge via the PV panels even when a public power supply is on, leading also to save on your power bills.

 A Solar Inverter will also offer protection from high voltage and current from the panels.
 Remember that the intensity of the Sun varies throughout the day.
 This creates an over-charging problem if the panels are connected to the battery directly.

-It should also be able to tell you when you connect the panels wrongly (i.e. positive to negative, etc) and also provide protection against short-circuit.
+It should also be able to tell you when you connect the panels wrongly (i.e. positive to negative, etc) and also provide protection against short-circuiting.

 Note that in countries that allow consumers to sell their excess power output to the power company, a solar inverter will also allow you to do this.